michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 ## Description of the DAO

-- `UserStoryTreasury` is owned by the `TimeLock` and therefore can only be called by it
+- `UserStoryTreasury` is owned by the `TimeLock` and therefore it can only be called by the `TimeLock`
 - This ensures Automation, and dao-controlled Execution of successful Proposals
 - `DaoGovernor` is given Proposer Rights, while the Executor is given to anyone